Wiltshire’s Red Barn Solar Farm Pioneers Community Ownership and Green Energy in UK

 Sarah Merrick, Chief Executive and Founder of Ripple Energy, expressed her excitement about extending their consumer ownership energy model to Wiltshire.
 She stated, “We're excited to be bringing our consumer ownership energy model to Wiltshire and couldn't have a better partner than Eden Renewables.
 People are concerned about their energy bills going up as well as climate change, and this is a really simple way for them to tackle both issues.”

 Ross Wolhuter, Head of Development at Eden Renewables, commended Ripple Energy's proven track record of delivering significant savings to their shareholders.
-He emphasized the solar farm's close collaboration with the local community, resulting in a renewable energy project that prioritizes agricultural use, creates new community access areas, and offers an innovative community ownership opportunity.
+He emphasized the solar farm's close collaboration with the local community, resulting in a project that prioritizes agricultural use, creates new community access areas, and offers an innovative community ownership opportunity.

 The solar farm's design emerged from a collaborative workshop with local residents, known as an “Enquiry by Design.”
 The site encompasses a 47-acre community access area featuring an orchard, woodland pasture, wildflower meadows, seating, and a permissive footpath for access.
 Additionally, the project sets aside land for allotments and an off-lead dog-walking area.
 New permissive footpaths and bridleways will be created to connect with existing Rights of Way, forming circular routes.